Editorial advisory

 Water Verdict

-Brown County receives a below-average water quality assessment with a grade of C and a score of 51.0 out of 100.
+Brown County, Ohio receives a below-average water quality assessment with a grade of C and a score of 51.0 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 4.6% — worth watching in drier seasons.

 Violation Context

-Brown County has recorded 7 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Brown County, Ohio show 7 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 14.7 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 1,200 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance